m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 ## Create build script for italic

 This will take a bit of figuring-out.
-It's only one weigth, so ... do I try to build it as a variable font?
+It's only one weight, so ... do I try to build it as a variable font?
 Or will it style-link in a reasonable way if it's just a static font?

 ...to be continued.